ibm-cloud-docs/account/faq-support.md

 * Review the [documentation](/docs).
 * Review the [Featured FAQs](/unifiedsupport/supportcenter) on the Support Center.
 * Go to the [FAQ library](/docs/faqs).
-* Go to [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external} to ask technical questions about developing apps with the {{site.data.keyword.Bluemix_notm}} platform and services.
+* Go to [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external} to ask technical questions about developing apps with the {{site.data.keyword.cloud_notm}} platform and services.

 ## How do I open a support case?